OfficeDev/Microsoft-Teams-Samples/samples/QR-app-installation/csharp/README.md

   - Navigate to `QRAppInstallation` folder
   - Select `QRAppInstallation.csproj` file
   - Press `F5` to run the project

-## Interacting with the tab in Teams
-    You can use this tab by following the below steps:
-    - In the navigation bar located at the far left in Teams, select the ellipses ●●● and choose your app from the list.

-## Features of this sample

-- Tab showing Adaptive card with action controls.

 ## Deploy the bot to Azure